Naning

-Naning (Chinese: 南宁) is a district and a former chiefdom in northern Malacca, Malaysia.
-It was founded in 1370 by the prince of Pagaruyung, Sutan Jatang Balun or known as Datuk Parpatih Nan Sebatang (The Only One Land Lord).
-It is part of Masjid Tanah constituency and is adjacent to Pulau Sebang.

-Naning had been part of Negeri Sembilan but it was annexed by the British into Malacca in 1832 via the Naning War.
-Malacca at that time was a British holding.
+Naning is a district and a former chiefdom in northern Malacca, Malaysia.
+It is part of the Masjid Tanah constituency and is adjacent to Pulau Sebang.
+Naning had historically been part of Negeri Sembilan but it was annexed by the British into Malacca in 1832 via the Naning War.
+Malacca was a part of the Straits Settlements at the time.

+History

+Naning was founded in 1641 by the prince of Pagaruyung, Sutan Jatang Balun, also known as Datuk Parpatih Nan Sebatang.

+In 1643, the citizens of Naning made and agreement with Dutch Malacca in order to maintain the independence and sovereignty.

-The Naning-British War started in 1831 and lasted around two years until 1833.
-The Penghulu (chief/Lord) of Naning then, Dol Said was enraged over British claim over Naning as part of Malacca.
+The Naning War started in 1831 and lasted for a year until 1832.
+The penghulu, the chief/lord of Naning at the time, Dol Said, was enraged over British claim over Naning as part of Malacca.
 The British demanded that Naning pay 10% of its produce as tribute to Malacca.
 Dol Said refused, resulting in a British attack upon Naning in 1831.
 Dol Said managed to fend off the attack with help from his allies.
-For the first time the British lost in a war in the Malay Peninsula.
+For the first time, the British lost in a war in the Malay Peninsula.
 Towards the end of 1832, the British attacked Naning once again with a much larger force.
 Dol Said did not have the help of his allies this time.
 His army was defeated and he surrendered.
 He was offered a pension and a house in Malacca.

-Today, Naning is known as The District of Alor Gajah and is placed under the parliamentary constituency of Masjid Tanah, Alor Gajah and a small part at Jasin.
+Today, Naning is known as the district of Alor Gajah and is placed under the parliamentary constituency of Masjid Tanah, Alor Gajah and a small part at Jasin.
 Taboh Naning is within the municipal borders of Alor Gajah.

+Politics

+Prior Dutch Malacca, the state were ruled by respective chiefdom within their own tribe area.
+In 1053, the Dutch required the chiefdom to elect among themself to become their own ruler, called Penghulu Naning.
+He will be responsible on leading the people and maintaining the adat perpatih customs in Naning area.
+The first Penghulu was Datuk Seraja Merah.

+Naning were then ruled by Penghulu Naning, the ruler of four main tribe.
+He was assisted by nobility from each tribe.The rights to nominate the position is exclusive to Sri Melenggang Taboh Tribe (previously it were from Biduanda tribe).

+On 1705, Abdul Jalil Shah IV of Johor bestowed Raja Naning with legal recognition of his ruling for Naning area.

+In British era, the position were appointed by Malayan governor in accordance to area within Adat Perpatih Naning.

+After the Naning War, the British abolish the position in 1832 to avoid further uprising.
+The British revive it back in 1920.